AtomMaterialUI/material-theme-docs/docs/faq-troubleshooting.md

 **Q**: The uppercase tabs feature is so useless!
 Editor Tabs !== Material Design Tabs!

-**A**: While I might agree with this statement, I personally find it a cool feature and it doesn't bother me.
+**A**: While I might agree with this statement, Personally, I think that this is a cool feature and it doesn't bother me.
 It is not allowed by default, so new users will not be startled by it, and if you don't like it you can simply turn it off.

 **Q**: My settings are not persisted between my IDEs!

 **A**: Yes, this is because third-party plugins are not (yet) synchronizeable by the _Sync Settings_ feature.
-Therefore you need to configure each IDE independently.
+Therefore, you need to configure each IDE independently.
 However, since Look and Feels ARE synchronized, this can lead to inconsistencies between the look and feels, like for instance having `Darcula` instead of your chosen theme.

 As a result, it is recommended to not rely too much on the Sync feature for now.
 Configure the two instances independently and try not to change settings too often.